The Source of Our Wines

 Making Our Wines

-We harvest the grapes, either by hand or with our mechanical picker and bring them from the vineyard to the processing area at the back of our building.
+The grapes are harvested by hand brought to the winery’s processing area at the back of our building.
 There you’ll see our “crush pad” where the grapes are put through the crusher/destemmer and pressed.
 Inside the building is our multiple-purpose “tank room” where we ferment the grapes into wine, age, bottle and store our finished wines.

 Most of our wines are bottled in their first year before the next harvest.
 Some of our reds we age longer, some in oak.